5 Wine Flaws That Can Actually Be Very Good

 In Madeira, the Estufagem process, used for inexpensive wines, involves heating the wine in temperature-controlled tanks.
 For higher-end wines, the Canteiro process allows the sun to heat barrels stored under the rafters of warm winery attics.

-Because of these methods, unintentionally heated wine is often referred to as “Madeirized” or just “cooked.”
+Due to these methods, unintentionally heated wine is often referred to as “Madeirized” or “cooked.”

 What Cooked Wine Tastes Like

-Heat is often used in tandem with or in place of oxidation, and creates similar results.
+Heat is often used in tandem with or in place of oxidation, creating similar results.
 Typical aromas include dried fruit, spice, roasted nuts, cocoa, fruitcake, and smoke.
 Estufagem wines tend to show some burnt caramel character.

 Using Heat as a Benefit